 How Much Will it Cost to Contest a Will?

-We ask that you sign a standard costs agreement.
-The terms of our costs agreement are summarised below.
-Our costs agreement works the same as a No Win, No Fee agreement without the extra fees and unnecessary charges detailed below.
+We may ask that you sign a standard costs agreement.
+The terms of this costs agreement are summarised below.
+This costs agreement works the same as a No Win, No Fee agreement in many ways.

 We ask you to pay the filing fee to initiate your case.
 The filing fee is $1,143 and is set by the Supreme Court.

 Our professional fees are based on the expertise and skills of our specialist Will dispute lawyers who only practice law in Wills and Estates.
 This means they are not distracted from your case with other cases involving different law.

 Different parts of the contested Will process will require the expertise or work of lawyers with different levels of knowledge.
 Tasks that follow standard procedures may be completed by junior lawyers.
 Tasks that require complex legal opinion and preparation will require senior lawyers or partners to be involved.
 The hourly fee charged will depend on who works on a required task.

 Professional fees are paid on settlement once your claim is resolved as discussed above.